OualidZM/ChatAppProject/README.md

     document.getElementById('sendButton').addEventListener('click', () => {

- Now we need to get the input of the user `inputValue`, the place were the message will be displayed `areaMessage`, we need to create the element too `createParagraf`, another thing that we need is the length of the input, like that we can measure the width that the message will have `lenginp`, and finally we need a variable that appends the message inside the area Message `appendChild`
+  Now we need to get the input of the user `inputValue`

         let inputValue = document.getElementById('keyValue').value //input value

+  the place were the message will be displayed `areaMessage

         let areaMessage = document.querySelector('.messageArea') // area message

+  we need to create the element, for later on append it on the area message `createElementt`

-        let createParagraf = document.createElement('h3') // create p element
+        let createElementt = document.createElement('h3') // create p element

+  another thing that we need is the length of the input, like that we can measure the width and if it's an empty string `lenginp`

         let lenginp = inputValue.length

+the first conditional, if the length of the input is equal to 0, then, it will return nothing

+    if(lenginp == 0){
+        return;
+    }
+if it's not equal to 0, it will display the message

+    else{
+        if(lenginp > 0){

+ We need a variable to save the element `h3`, to then give style to it `appendChild`

-        let appendChild = areaMessage.appendChild(createParagraf)
+        let appendChild = areaMessage.appendChild(createElementt)

-Now that `createParagraf` is appended inside the `areaMessage`, we need to add content to it, for this, the variable `appendChild` will innerHTML from `inputValue`, plus a `h6` that will contain the date
+Now that `createElementt` is appended inside the `areaMessage`, and stored inside a variable `appendChild`, we need to add content to it, for this, the variable `appendChild` will innerHTML from `inputValue`, plus a `h6` that will contain the date

         appendChild.innerHTML =
             document.getElementById('keyValue').value + ' ' + `<h6 class="dateSendStyle" >${hours}:${minutes}</h6>`

-When the message is in the `areaMessage`, then we need to add style to it, for this i will use `className`
+now that the message is in the `areaMessage`, I need to add style to it, for this i will use `className`

         appendChild.className = 'message'

-So now the last thing is to get the `lenginp`, and add some width to it
+So now the last thing is to get the `lenginp`, and added as the width for the message plus 9

         appendChild.style.width = lenginp + 9 + 'vh'

-last we remove the text from the textarea, like that the user will add more messages
+we need to remove the text from the textarea, like that the if the user wants to add more messages, it will be available

         document.getElementById('keyValue').value = document.getElementById('keyValue').value.replace(inputValue, '')

+Finally, if there are a lot of messages, and they start to go down, this line of code will always stay at the bottom of the text area

+        areaMessage.scrollTop =  areaMessage.scrollHeight

+            }
+        }
     })

 ### KEYB
 ---
-For the keyboard, i wanted to make a loop, like that i will not have repetead code.
+For the keyboard, I wanted to make a loop, like that I wouldn't have so much repeated code.

-First we need to add the same class to all the letters and specials keys, after that we use `querySelectorAll()`, to get a nodeList
+First, we add the same class to all the letters and special keys, after that we use `querySelectorAll()`, to get a nodeList

     var arrBtn = document.querySelectorAll('.btn')